 Wilshire Research: "The market portfolio offers the best ratio of return to risk."

 John Woerth, Vanguard director of public relations: "We would agree that this three-fund approach offers most investors a prudent, well-balanced, diversified portfolio at a low cost."

-Jason Zweig, Wall Street Journal columnist: "I think a total stock market index fund is not only the simplest, but the very best core investment for most people.
+Jason Zweig, financial author and Wall Street Journal columnist: "I think a total stock market index fund is not only the simplest, but the very best core investment for most people.

 Warren Buffett, famed investor: "There seems to be some perverse human characteristic that likes to make easy things difficult."

 Forbes: How to Diversify With Just Three Mutual Funds

 Wall Street Journal: Build a Complete Portfolio in Just Three Funds